nodejs/node/doc/api/buffer.md

 * `value` {Number} Bytes to be written to Buffer
 * `offset` {Number} `0 <= offset <= buf.length - 8`
 * `noAssert` {Boolean} Default: false
-* Return: {Number} The offset plus the number of written bytes
+* Returns: {Number} The offset plus the number of written bytes

 Writes `value` to the Buffer at the specified `offset` with specified endian format (`writeDoubleBE()` writes big endian, `writeDoubleLE()` writes little